-- · 100-level Electives
+- 100-level Electives

 - · Global Health Electives (listed as 200-level)

-- · Away Electives
+- Away Electives

-- · Research Electives
+- Research Electives

-- · Special Clinical Electives
+- Special Clinical Electives

 In addition to a grade, students will receive narrative evaluations based on their performance for all Year 4 coursework.
-The "Summative Comments" section will be incorporated into the Medical Student Performance Evaluation (MSPE) letter for residency applications, and the "Feedback" section will serve to provide meaningful feedback to the student on his or her clinical performance on the elective, with recommendations for improvement.
+The "Summative Comments" section will be incorporated into the Medical Student Performance Evaluation (MSPE) letter for residency applications, and the "Feedback" section will serve to provide meaningful feedback to the student on their clinical performance on the elective, with recommendations for improvement.